open-resources/dash_curriculum/tutorial/part3/chapter11.md

 ![modal](ch11_files/img/modal.gif)

 ### 11.3.2 Alert
-`Alerts` are boxes that provide messages according to the user interaction with the app.
+`Alerts` are boxes that provide messages depending on the user interaction with the app.
 Via callbacks it is possible to change several props of this component (full list [here](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/alert/)), such as: color, fading animation, duration of appearence.

 In the example below, we have created alerts depending on the GTP Per Capita of a user-selected country and year compared to the world's average: